jstakun/openshift-gitops/README.md

 1. Install OpenShift Pipelines operator

-2. Setup image registry so that pipeline can push images to it and deployments can pull from it
+2. Setup image registry so that pipeline can push images to it and deployments can pull from it.
+Check below for sample quay.io setup.

-3. Setup git repository where you should clone this repo
+3. Setup git repository where you should clone this repo.
+Check below for sample github setup.

 4. Increase resources for build container in buildah cluster task
 ```